-The Data Protection Act 1998 requires the University to inform individuals of the uses to which we put the personal information they provide.
+The General Data Protection Regulation 2018 requires the University to inform individuals of the uses to which we put the personal information they provide.
 (Personal information is all information regardless of format held by the University staff and students about identifiable living individuals.)
-As a research student you must ensure you must ensure you abide by the Data Protection Act rules for the handling and storage of personal information both electronically and manually.
+As a research student you must ensure you must ensure you abide by the legislation for the handling and storage of personal information both electronically and manually.